 - The baby's position while feeding is important.
 If baby is positioned well, her chin will be touching the breast while her nose is clear so that a finger won't be needed to enable baby to breathe.

-- When feeding in public, you can position your pram in front of you for extra privacy.
+- When feeding in public, you can position your pram in front of you for extra privacy if you wish.

 - A rolled up cloth nappy or bunny rug under the breast may be helpful for mums whose breasts almost touch their laps when they sit down.
 The nappy (or bunny rug etc) is placed under the breast for support, lifting it high enough for the baby to latch on to the nipple.
 Supporting and lifting the breast also helps to keep the breast from covering the baby's nose, enabling baby to breathe and swallow properly.

-- The C-hold can be useful for many mums.
-This hold means you can support the weight of your breast, lift the nipple slightly so you can see it better, and gently shape the breast to help your baby attach.
-The C-hold is where you place your palm against the breast, thumb above areola, fingers below.
-Your hand and fingers need to be right out of the way so that baby can attach to your breast.
-If you hold too close to the areola, baby may not be able to take enough breast into her mouth.
+- Shaping your breast between your thumb and fingers can help your baby get a good mouthful of breast tissue is her mouth.
+Your hand and fingers need to be right out of the way so that your baby can attach to your breast.
+If you hold too close to the areola, she may not be able to take enough breast into her mouth.
 You can use the hand on the same side as the breast baby is feeding from, or try the hand on the side the baby is not feeding from.
 See which you find most comfortable.
-Rather than squeezing or pressing your breast, just gently shape it-if you are pressing too hard, blocked ducts may follow.
-To reduce this possibility you might like to shift your hand periodically during the feed.
+Rather than squeezing or pressing your breast, just gently shape it.

 - Try breastfeeding in front of a mirror if you can't see your nipples.

-- When attaching the baby use the hand on the same side as the breast to support your breast - like you would hold a plate.
-With your other arm hold the baby along his back.
-This way the nipple is raised to a place where you can see it, and you also have control of the baby.
-It is wise when attaching your baby this way to remember to keep baby and your breast at the same level.
+- If you hold your breast to support it as your baby is attaching, remember to keep baby and your breast at the same level.
 Sometimes we can inadvertently let our breast go and the weight of it can pull some of the breast out of your baby's mouth.
 This can be uncomfortable and may cause damage to your nipples as baby is not attached properly.

 For more information on positioning and attachment, you may find the booklet Breastfeeding: an introduction helpful or the website article Attachment to the breast.